-You feel that your brand new headset controls or mic are not working with your Android device?
-Does your Android headset is not working with your MAC or iPhone?
-Windows phone owners may also face the same issue.
+Your brand new Headset controls or Mic is not working on Android device?
+Does your Android headset not working with MAC or iPhone?
+Windows phone owners may also experience the same issue with Apple headphone.

-First of all, please be aware that this is not an issue with your headphone.
-Apple made their headphones in a different standard, and that is not 100% compatible with other non-Apple devices.
+First of all, please be aware that this is neither an issue with your headphone nor smartphone.
+Apple has a different design standard for their headphones, and that design is not based on the universal headphone design (like Android headphones) and that is why Apple headphones are not 100% compatible with other non-Apple smartphones and devices.

-Types of Headsets used in Android and Apple Devices
+Types of Headsets used on Android and Apple Devices

 1, Standard (Android) Headset